hOwD4yS/hOwD4yS.github.io/about.md

 ---
-layout: page
+layout: post
-title: About
+title: "About"
+author: "hOwDayS"
+permalink: /about/
 ---

-School : Sunrin Internet HIghschool

-Team :  X
+hOwDayS!